 - Breathing problems

-Pregnant and breastfeeding women should not use carnitine, since its safety is unknown.
-So should children.
+Children and pregnant and breastfeeding women should not use carnitine, since its safety is unknown.

 Interactions.
 Check with your doctor first if you're taking:

 Carnitine may interact with drugs or supplements that lower blood sugar.
 It may affect how your body breaks down certain drugs and supplements.

 Carnitine may increase the effects of or have other interactions with many drugs.
 It may also interact with a number of herbs and supplements.
 Avoid using this supplement with D- or DL-carnitine.